Best Schools in Sheboygan, Wisconsin

 What is the average school rating in Sheboygan, Wisconsin?

-The average MySchoolScout composite score for schools in Sheboygan is 6.4 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Sheboygan is 6.2 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Sheboygan, Wisconsin?